 The days of Nollywood churning out high volumes with less production quality are on their way to coming to an end.
 The industry is evolving into more sophisticated production quality due to the re-introduction of the cinema.
 Filmmakers are now going back in time to remake or do sequels of Nollywood classics.

 Five classics are getting remakes or sequels over the next 12 months.
 Below are the movies, according to QUARTZ AFRICA:

 So why are filmmakers going back in time to make these movies?
-Let us discuss the reasons:
+Check out the reasons below:

 1. Old Nollywood has richer storylines

-Whatever their fault, Nollywood has always entertained the audience with rich storylines that a lot of people can relate with.
-And the old Nollywood pioneered started the trend.
-The old Nollywood had a lot of faults in terms of production quality, but the storylines was the strongest point.
-These storylines brought the industry to the global limelight as africa’s number one movie industry.
+Despite the obvious faults, Nollywood has always entertained the audience with rich storylines that a lot of people can relate with.
+Rich storylines were the best selling point of the old Nollywood.
+These storylines brought the industry to the global limelight as Africa’s number one movie industry.
 The New Nollywood filmmakers are capitalizing on this to tell these stories again, this time with better production quality.

 2. The remakes and sequels present new opportunities for the classics

 As often as Nollywood classics were they were released, opportunities were very limited.
 Distribution was a huge problem because filmmakers had to release their movies only through VCDs and DVDs.
 Piracy worsened the situations as these filmmakers found it increasingly difficult to recoup their revenues.
 Hence, they couldn’t risk big budget movies.